 - Previous outstanding loans

 Why or Why Not to Choose Payday loans

-Quick and easy method to borrow cash for urgent needs such as a medical bill, car repair, etc.
+A quick and easy method to borrow cash for urgent needs such as a medical bill, car repair, etc.

-|Very high interest rates and fees.
+|Very high-interest rates and fees.
 More expensive compared to other loans.|

 Very helpful for people who don’t have a credit card or savings account.

 Failure to repay on time can result in huge additional fees

 |3.||Require no credit check and therefore easy to obtain||

 Improper management may cause larger financial problems